shoenig/ssh-key-sync/README.md

 # Contributing

-The `gophers.dev/pkgs/regexplus` module is always improving with new features and error corrections.
+The `gophers.dev/cmds/ssh-key-sync` tool is always improving with new features and error corrections.
 For contributing bug fixes and new features please file an issue.

 # License